Robert-Schwartz/GraphQL-BookSearch/README.md

 ## Technologies

-This project was built using HTML, CSS, Javascript, Bootstrap styling, as well as:
+This project was built using HTML, CSS, Javascript, as well as:

 - React
 - GraphQL
+- Google Books API
 - Node
 - NoSQL
 - Express